illinois-cs498gd/illinois-cs498gd.github.io/index.md

 ## Instructional Content ##

 The course will be taught using online lectures along with additional reading materials.
-There will ba one additional live online meeting per week that will offer opportunities for extra credit.
+There will ba one live online meeting per week that will offer opportunities for extra credit.

 #### Lectures ####